Contrasting Core & Main (NYSE:CNM) & Alliance Entertainment (NASDAQ:AENT)

 |3.00

-Core & Main currently has a consensus target price of $36.20, indicating a potential upside of 28.28%.
-Alliance Entertainment has a consensus target price of $6.00, indicating a potential upside of 257.14%.
-Given Alliance Entertainment’s stronger consensus rating and higher probable upside, analysts clearly believe Alliance Entertainment is more favorable than Core & Main.
+Core & Main presently has a consensus price target of $36.20, indicating a potential upside of 28.28%.
+Alliance Entertainment has a consensus price target of $6.00, indicating a potential upside of 257.14%.
+Given Alliance Entertainment’s stronger consensus rating and higher possible upside, analysts clearly believe Alliance Entertainment is more favorable than Core & Main.

 Summary